-Sturdy vegetables - After wasting too much money and tossing too much slimy food, I no longer buy bagged lettuce or pre-cut vegetables.
+Sturdy vegetables – After wasting too much money and tossing too much slimy food, I no longer buy bagged lettuce or pre-cut vegetables.
 As much as possible, I try to major in whole, fresh vegetables that have a longer shelf life like cabbage, potatoes, carrots, beets, etc. (for more, read How to Roast Vegetables and make the Loaded Baked Potato Salad with Bacon, plus the best way to cook potatoes).

-Maple Syrup - We eat our fair share of waffles and pancakes in our home, both for breakfast and dinner.
+Maple Syrup – We eat our fair share of waffles and pancakes in our home, both for breakfast and dinner.
 Maple syrup is also a delicious sweetener in baked goods such as our Maple Cluster Granola.
 My family has cut out refined sugar and this is a fantastic replacement.

-Corn tortillas - I love the long shelf life on these babies; they are perfect for enchiladas, tostadas, quesadillas, tacos.
+Corn tortillas – I love the long shelf life on these babies; they are perfect for enchiladas, tostadas, quesadillas, tacos.
 I love them in Chicken Tortilla Soup or just warmed with simple beans & rice.
 Mexican food is definitely my default mode.
 Learn how to cook and soak dried beans and make crockpot pinto beans.

 Parmesan cheese – I buy a big block at Costco every 2 months or so.
 Because it is a sharp, hard cheese it adds a nice punch in small amounts and has a good shelf life.